joshuaspear/offline_rl_ope/README.md

 * Fixed bug with IS methods where the average was being taken twice
 * Significantly simplified API, especially integrating Policy classes with propensity models
 * Generalised d3rlpy API to allow for wrapping continuous policies with D3RlPyTorchAlgoPredict
+* Added explicit stochastic policies for d3rlpy
+* Introduced 'policy_func' which is any function/method which outputs type Union[TorchPolicyReturn, NumpyPolicyReturn]
+* Simplified and unified ISCallback in d3rlpy/api using PolicyFactory

 #### 5.0.1
 * Fixed bug where GreedyDeterministic couldn't handle multi-dimensional action spaces